ttmgr/Wetland_Health/dna_shotgun_analysis_pipeline.md

 done
 ```

-Based on your scripts, the AMR gene-pathogen linkage was actually done using **Minimap2 alignment to NT database followed by MEGAN taxonomic classification**, not DIAMOND/Kraken2 directly on AMR contigs.

 ### 15. AMR Gene-Pathogen Linkage Analysis

 The linkage between AMR genes and their host organisms was determined by aligning reads to the NCBI NT database and taxonomic classification using MEGAN.